hoangduytran/blender-manual/manual/editors/uv/selecting.rst

    Threshold
       Tolerance for values that are almost, but not quite the same.
 A higher threshold will select more elements.

+Select Linked
+   Linked :kbd:`Ctrl-L`
+      Selects all elements that are connected to the currently selected ones.
+   Shortest Path
+      Selects the path between two selected elements.
+(See below) Select Pinned :kbd:`Shift-P`
+   Selects all pinned UVs.
 Select Split :kbd:`Y`
    "Detaches" the selected faces so they can be moved elsewhere without affecting their neighbors.